Soundgarden: Musical style and influences

 The name of the band, according to Thayil, was supposed to include the many roots of their style: that included "a virtual plethora of cutting edge rock that spans Velvet Underground, Meat Puppets, and Killing Joke".
 The band also mentioned "Metallica Gothicism and sublime poetry.
 The almost ethereal flavour of the name betrays the brutality of the music but never pins Soundgarden in one corner".

-Black Sabbath also had a huge impact on the band's sound, especially on the guitar riffs and tunings.
-Joel McIver stated: "Soundgarden are one of the bands I've heard closest to the original Sabbath sound."
-Soundgarden, like other early grunge bands, were also influenced by British post-punk bands such as Gang of Four and Bauhaus which were popular in the early 1980s Seattle scene.
 Cornell himself said: "When Soundgarden formed we were post-punk – pretty quirky.
 Then somehow we found this neo-Sabbath psychedelic rock that fitted well with who we were."
-Thayil described the band's sound as a "Sabbath-influenced punk".

 Soundgarden broadened its musical range with its later releases.
 By 1994's Superunknown, the band began to incorporate more psychedelic influences into its music.
-As a member of Soundgarden, Cornell became known for his wide vocal range and his dark, existentialist lyrics.
+Cornell also became known for his wide vocal range and his dark, existentialist lyrics.

-Soundgarden often used alternative tunings in its songs.
-Many Soundgarden songs were performed in drop D tuning, including "Jesus Christ Pose", "Outshined", "Spoonman", "Black Hole Sun", and "Black Rain".
-The E strings of the instruments were at times tuned even lower, such as on "Rusty Cage", where the lower E is tuned down to B. Some songs use more unorthodox tunings: "Been Away Too Long", "My Wave", and "The Day I Tried to Live" are all in a E–E–B–B–B–B tuning and "Burden in My Hand", "Head Down", and "Pretty Noose" in a tuning of C-G-C-G-G-E".

 Soundgarden also used unorthodox time signatures; "Fell on Black Days" is in 6/4, "Limo Wreck" is played in 15/8, and "The Day I Tried to Live" alternates between 7/8 and 4/4 sections.
 The main guitar riff of "Circle of Power" is in 5/4.
+The E strings of the instruments were at times tuned even lower, such as on "Rusty Cage", where the lower E is tuned down to B. Some songs use more unorthodox tunings: "Been Away Too Long", "My Wave", and "The Day I Tried to Live" are all in a E–E–B–B–B–B tuning and "Burden in My Hand", "Head Down", and "Pretty Noose" in a tuning of C-G-C-G-G-E".
 Thayil has said Soundgarden usually did not consider the time signature of a song until after the band wrote it, and said the use of odd meters was "a total accident".
 He also used the meters as an example of the band's anti-commercial stance, saying that if Soundgarden "were in the business of hit singles, we'd at least write songs in 4/4 so you could dance to them".